 Our clients are carefully assessed to determine the correct level of care for them.
 They are placed into either our partial hospitalization program, intensive outpatient treatment or traditional rehab.
 This allows us to better serve them and provide for their needs on an individual basis.

-We have two locations in Idaho for our clients’ convenience.
-We are located in Nampa and in Boise.
+We have a location in Idaho for our clients’ convenience.
+We are located in Boise.
 We also participate with many health insurance plans, including Blue Cross of Idaho.

 At Ashwood Recovery, we want you to know that we care about your recovery.
 We are eager to talk with you about what your needs are and provide solutions so you can get sober.